01 of 08

 Learn how to make a cute monkey balloon animal.
 Aside from the head, the design is similar to that of a dog balloon animal.
 This balloon is a crowd pleaser and looks best when mounted to another balloon, as shown in the picture.

 Compared to a dog, this balloon is particularly well suited for making at events.
 The addition of the second balloon creates a vertical balloon sculpture that is easy to hold and carry.
-I also appreciate the visibility of this balloon at events as people and kids carry it around.
+We also appreciate the visibility of this balloon at events as people and kids carry it around.

 This balloon animal is not difficult to make.
 In fact, it’s fairly straightforward.
 But note that I’m assuming that you already can execute the basic balloon fundamentals listed below.
 As a result, my instructions are rather streamlined.